Edit the Portal's Menu Structure

 -

-Shows a list of all applications that are located in the submenu directly beneath the menu folder in the browser.
+Displays a list of all applications located in the submenu directly below the menu folder in the browser.

 -

-Lists all forums that are contained in the selected menu folder on the start page.
+Lists all forums contained in the currently selected menu folder on the home page.

 -

-Shows a page with the ability to enter the username and password for logging in to the portal.
+Displays a page where users can enter their username and password to log in to the portal.

 -

-Can be used for mobile devices that are not JavaScript-enabled.
+Can be used for mobile devices that do not support JavaScript.

 -

-Shows a page with the option to enter the username and password for logging in to the portal for mobile devices.
+Displays a page where users can enter their username and password to log in to the portal on mobile devices.

 Application

-Applications can also be selected as the start page for a menu folder.
+Applications can also be set as the home page of a menu folder.

 Application / Page

-Select the desired application and page that will be shown when the menu folder is clicked.
-All pages that are valid as a start page for the application can be selected here.
+Select the application and page here that you want to display when you click the menu folder.
+All pages that are permitted as the app's home screen can be selected here.

-Here, a Velocity file can be implemented as an alternative start page.
-The file must be located in the portal directory /internal.
+A Velocity file can be used here as an alternative home page.
+The file must be accessible in the portal directory /internal.
 Enter the path in square brackets:

 vm[internal\system\vm\html\include\VMFile.vm]